What Does P.O.A Mean? Understanding Its Legal and Real Estate Implications

 Price on Application

 In commercial and retail sectors, “P.O.A.” stands for “Price on Application.”
 This term signifies that the cost of a product or service isn’t listed publicly.
 Instead, potential buyers must inquire directly for a quote.
 Sellers use this strategy for high-value, negotiable, or customizable items.
-Recognizing this definition helps navigate buying processes in contexts involving personalized or premium products.
+Recognizing this definition helps navigate buying processes involving personalized or premium products.

 Legal Implications of P.O.A